 "Since all of the starch has been washed away during the production of seitan, it is a low-carbohydrate food that is high in protein.
 It also contains minerals, such as iron, selenium and calcium," Pine says.

-The exact nutritional values vary from brand to brand, but three ounces generally provides:
+The exact nutritional values vary from brand to brand, but 3.5 ounces of seitan generally provides: